uwfmt/fsel/README.md

 # fargs — a utility for managing file selections in a shell

 A CLI utility to manage file selections for batch operations in Linux environments.
 Store, retrieve, and manipulate file lists between different command runs.
 It keeps the list persistently until you remove it explicitly.

 ## Features

-- **Temporary file storage** with user-specific isolation
-- **Deduplication** using SHA-256 hashing
-- Four operational modes: Append/Replace/Output/Clear
-- STDIN pipeline support
-- Globbing patterns (`*`, `?`) expansion
-- Lockfile mechanism for concurrent use prevention
+- Preserve selection between command calls using temporary files
+- Accept arguments via stdin pipeline or as file arguments, including globbing pattern expansion
+- Implement lockfile mechanism to prevent concurrency collisions
-- Optimized for large file lists (disk-based operations)
+- Optimized for large selections (uses index-based deduplication)
-- Unicode filename support

 ## Installation